iterative/cml/README.md

 We built CML with these principles in mind:

 - **GitFlow for data science.** Use GitLab or GitHub to manage ML experiments, track who trained ML models or modified data and when.
-Codify data and models with DVC instead of pushing to a Git repo.
+Codify data and models with [DVC](https://dvc.org) instead of pushing to a Git repo.
 - **Auto reports for ML experiments.** Auto-generate reports with metrics and plots in each Git Pull Request.
 Rigorous engineering practices help your team make informed, data-driven decisions.
 - **No additional services.** Build you own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
 No databases, services or complex setup needed.

 ## Usage
-CML extends the Git CI/CD workflow to ML projects.
-When a pull or push to your project repository is detected, CML coordinates cloud resources to run a user-defined script and return a CML Report to your repository.

-To begin, you'll need a GitHub or GitLab account.
+You'll need a GitHub or GitLab account to begin.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).
 Here, will discuss the GitHub use case.
 Please see our documentation for details about configuring CML with GitLab [LINK].

-The key file in any CML project is a `.yaml` configuring your GitHub Action.
-This file is always stored in `.github/workflows`.
+The key file in any CML project is `.github/workflows/cml.yaml`.

 ```yaml
 name: your-workflow-name